gotlougit/arti-sample-projects/crates/obfs4-checker/README.md

 ### Usage Disclaimers

+Note that this tool is currently in active development and needs further work and feedback from the Tor Project devs in order to one day make it to production

 Note that `/updates` often may return an empty list, but that is because at that point there may not be updates to give to the user.
 This is why you should poll this endpoint for responses.
 If we call this endpoint before `/bridge-state`, you